ntrfrnc/breakdetective/README.md

 Small piece of js code that detects line break among inline displayed elements (including inline-block, and flex with flex-direction:row), add `.broken-line` class and expose number of elements in first line as `data-bdcolums` attribute.
-Allow you to take control over elements with broken lines by css.
+Allows you to take control over elements with broken lines by css.

 **Version:** 0.0.1-dev
 **Dependencies:** none (VanillaJS)